Ivan Guteša: Career

 During the 2024 summer preparatory period, he defended on the tour that Red Star Belgrade had in Russia.
 The club later hired Marko Ilić as an option in front of the goal, who won the trust of the coaching staff in the opening part of the season.
 Guteša continued to guard the goal of Grafičar Beograd.
-However, due to Ilić's poor form and injury, as well as frequent problems with Omri Glazer's injury, Guteša for the first time was officially debuted during the competitive season 2024–25 Serbian SuperLiga. whe are he guarded the goal of Red Star Belgrade against OFK Beograd.
+However, due to Ilić's poor form and injury, as well as frequent problems with Omri Glazer's injury, Guteša for the first time was officially debuted during the competitive season 2024–25 Serbian SuperLiga. where he guarded the goal of Red Star Belgrade against OFK Beograd.
 In the same month, he made his debut in the 5th round of the 2024–25 UEFA Champions League season when Red Star Belgrade defeated Stuttgart 5:1 at home, In January of the following year, he extended his contract with the club until the summer of 2027.
 He defended his team's goal against Partizan for the first time in the serbian 175th eternal derby, which ended with a score of 3:3.